keithasaurus/koda-validate/README.md

 ```

-`Predicate`s allow us to validate the _value_ of a known type.
-This is how you might write and use a `Predicate`
+`Predicate`s are meant to validated _value_ of a known type -- as opposed to validating at the type-level.
+For example,
-for approximate `float` equality:
+this is how you might write and use a `Predicate` for approximate `float` equality:

 ```python
 import math